DAIC-tud/docs/content/en/docs/job_submissions/_index.md

 When slurm is not configured for FIFO scheduling, jobs are prioritized in the following order:

 1. Jobs that can preempt: _Not enabled in DAIC_
-2. Jobs with an advanced reservation: _See [Slurm's Advanced Resource Reservation Guide](https://slurm.schedmd.com/reservations.html)_
+2. Jobs with an advanced reservation: _See {{< external-link "https://slurm.schedmd.com/reservations.html" "Slurm's Advanced Resource Reservation Guide" >}}_
 3. Partition PriorityTier: _See [Priority tiers](#priority-tiers)_
 4. Job priority: _See [Priority calculations](#priority-calculations) and [QoS priority](#qos-priority)_
 6. Job ID